 The use of different data recording mechanisms among supply chain actors and, consequently, a lack of interoperability (the ability of different systems, devices or applications used by different actors to connect and communicate in a coordinated way) of information systems represents a barrier to the implementation of an efficient blockchain system.
-The lack of a standard data collecting system will lead to longer transaction times that will limit blockchain feasibility (Du et al., 2020), for this reason it is essential that all actors use compatible systems.
+The lack of a standard data-collecting system will lead to longer transaction times that will limit blockchain feasibility (Du et al., 2020), for this reason, all actors must use compatible systems.